amos1969/stempy17-challenges/README.md

 10. Develop a way to tell the user the name of one other previous user who shares the same birth year, eg. "You were born in the same year as Michael"

+There are also two sets of example code, covering the sessions on functions and the sessions on file input/output.